Lab Overview

 Improving Understanding of Proteins for Biomedical and Biological Research

 Understanding proteins and their interactions in networks is critical in biomedical and biological research.
-Eric Deutsch in the Moritz Lab with NSF funding is leading an international collaboration using new methods to: extract more information from existing data, including the abundance of specific proteins; improve the mapping of protein networks; and ensure all is available to and useable by researchers.
+Eric Deutsch in the Moritz Lab, with NSF funding, is leading an international collaboration using new methods to: extract more information from existing data, including the abundance of specific proteins; improve the mapping of protein networks; and ensure all is available to and usable by researchers.

 protein